BIMIB-DISCo/J-Space.jl/Example/Script2/ReadME_2.txt

-In this example we show how it is possible to use single function of J-SPACE to performa perform different samplings of the same tumor and generate the sequence of the cells of the sampling using a substitution model based on the signatures.
+In this example we show how it is possible to use functions of J-SPACE to perform a different samplings of the same tumor and generate the sequence of the cells of the sampling using a substitution model based on the signatures.
 This kind of analysis is useful to study the effect of sampling on the data.

 In this example we use in particular 4 functions: